ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 ## Different Types of Queue

-There are 3 main types of queues, they are circular queue, double-ended queus, and priority queue.
+There are 3 main types of queues, they are circular queue, double-ended queue, and priority queue.

 ### Circular Queue

-Circular queue also known as a ring buffer because the last elementis connect to the first element, is a variation of the queue data structure with a fixed-size capacity, meaning it can hold only a limited number of elements determined at the time of its creation.
+Circular queue also known as a ring buffer because the last elements connect to the first element, is a variation of the queue data structure with a fixed-size capacity, meaning it can hold only a limited number of elements determined at the time of its creation.

 In a circular queue also maintains two pointers.

-Enqueue operation add a new element at the position pointed to by the rear pointer, if the rear pointer reaches the end of the cicular queue, it wraps around to the beginning, allowing elements to be enqueued in a circular manner.
+Enqueue operation add a new element at the position pointed to by the rear pointer, if the rear pointer reaches the end of the circular queue, it wraps around to the beginning, allowing elements to be enqueued in a circular manner.

 Dequeue operation removes an element from the position pointed to by the front pointer, if the front pointer reaches the end of the queue, it wraps around to the beginning.